Three Inbox Zero techniques that work

 Top Tip: Copy in the original sender so they know what’s going on.

-Top Tip: Use a colour or icon to highlight these emails and add them to your To Do list
+Top Tip: Use a color or an icon to highlight these emails and add them to your To Do list.

 It’s that simple.

 Less risky.
-More optimised.
+More optimized.
 This is my personal preference.

 There are various ways to approach Inbox Zero.
 It all depends on what works best for you, so feel free to experiment.

-The goal of Inbox Zero isn’t to have an empty inbox (unless you want one.)
-The purpose is to help you spend less time in your inbox and spend less time worrying about your inbox.
+The goal of Inbox Zero isn’t to have an empty inbox, unless you want one.
+The purpose is to help you spend less time in your inbox and less time worrying about your inbox.

 Your inbox shouldn’t take up all your time or all your headspace.